 - interactive disambiguation in text editing mode.

 Supervised machine learning is used for the disambiguation, based on Random Forest and Gradient Tree Boosting exploiting various features, including word and entity embeddings.
 Training is realized exploiting Wikipedia, which offers for each language a wealth of usage data about entity mentions in context.
 Results include in particular Wikidata identifiers and, optionally, statements.

-The API also offers the possibility to apply filters based on Wikidata properties and values, allowing to create specialised entity identification and extraction (e.g. extract only taxon entities or only medical entities in a document) relying on the current 37M entities and 154M statements present in Wikipedia.
+The API also offers the possibility to apply filters based on Wikidata properties and values, allowing to create specialised entity identification and extraction (e.g. extract only taxon entities or only medical entities in a document) relying on the current 37M entities and 154M statements present in Wikidata.

 The tool currently supports English, German, French, Spanish and Italian languages (more to come!).
 For English and French, a Name Entity Recognition based on CRF grobid-ner is used in combination with the disambiguation.
 For each recognized entity in one language, it is possible to complement the result with crosslingual information in the other languages.
 A nbest mode is available.
 Domain information are produced for a large amount of entities in the technical and scientific fields, together with Wikipedia categories and confidence scores.

 The tool is developed in Java and has been designed for fast processing (at least for a NERD system, 500-1000 words per second on a medium-profile linux server single thread or one PDF page of a scientific articles in 1-2 seconds), with limited memory (at least for a NERD system, here 3GB of RAM) and to offer relatively close to state-of-the-art accuracy (more to come!).
 A search query can be disambiguated in 1-10 milliseconds. entity-fishing uses the very fast SMILE ML library for machine learning and a JNI integration of LMDB as embedded database.